Update May 4, 2023

 In the upcoming weeks, we will provide more information on the specific interventions that will be implemented for the 2023-2024 school year.
 Thank you for your continued cooperation, support and patience.

 Beginning in December 2022, the district embarked on an important process to study a change to school start/end times for the 2023-24 school year to help alleviate significant transportation challenges facing Olathe Public Schools.
 Watch a video explaining the situation.
 While the bus driver shortage has created significant challenges for district transportation, the true issue the district is looking to resolve is about educational opportunities and access for all of our students through a sustainable transportation model.

 Locally and nationally, school districts are facing a bus driver shortage due to competition from other industries and drivers choosing not to return to the profession.

 Olathe Public Schools is not immune to this challenge.
 This year, our bus driver shortage has reached an all-time high, despite considerable recruitment efforts.
-Currently, we have a substantial waitlist of families unable to receive transportation, as well as several buses that regularly arrive up to 30 minutes late for pick up/drop off, impacting instructional time.
+Currently, Olathe has access to approximately 150 bus drivers, but we need more than 180 drivers to fulfill the current demand.
+We have a substantial waitlist of families unable to receive transportation, as well as several buses that regularly arrive up to 30 minutes late for pick up/drop off.